aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

     !cp /content/model.tflite /content/drive/MyDrive/tensorflow_lite_dataset
  {{< /highlight >}}

-In the next post we will see how to deploy the model to android device , and linux machine , and how to use it in our applications.
+In the next post we will see how to deploy the model to android device , and linux machine , and how to use it in our applications , stay tuned.